testspace-com/setup-testspace/README.md

 # Testspace client Setup Action
-This [GitHub Action](https://github.com/features/actions) is used to install and configure the Testspace client used for publishing test results to [Testspace.com](https://github.com/marketplace/testspace-com).
+This [GitHub Action](https://github.com/features/actions) is used to install and configure the Testspace client for publishing test results to [Testspace.com](https://github.com/marketplace/testspace-com).

 - Supports `JUnit` and other results formats such as `NUnit`, `TRX`, etc.
 - Supports `Linux`, `maxOS`, and `Windows`